-4K ULTRA HD REVIEW / HDR FRAME SHOTS
+4K ULTRA HD REVIEW / NEW HDR FRAME SHOTS

 (Click an image to scroll the larger versions)

-“THE MASK OF ZORRO”
+“THE MASK OF ZORRO: 25th ANNIVERSARY EDITION”

-4K Ultra HD, Blu-ray, Digital copy; 1998; PG-13 for some intense action and violence; Streaming via Amazon Prime Video, Apple TV, FandangoNOW (4K), Google Play (4K), Movies Anywhere (4K), Vudu, YouTube (4K)
+4K Ultra HD, Blu-ray, Digital copy; 1998; PG-13 for some intense action and violence; streaming via Amazon Prime Video (4K), Apple (4K), Movies Anywhere (4K), Vudu (4K), YouTube (4K)

-Best extra: Ported-over documentary “Unmasking Zorro” (digital & disc)
+Best extra: Ported-over documentary “Unmasking Zorro”

 Fray Felipe (William Marquez) orders brothers Alejandro (José María de Tavira) and Joaquín (Diego Sieres) back to the mission.
-(2) The Mexican peasants are protesting the soon to be killing of three random people by the evil Don Rafael Montero.
-(3) Don Rafael Montero (Stuart Wilson) the corrupt governor of the region and his advisor Don Luiz (Tony Amendola).
-(4) Zorro - a.k.a.
+(2&3) The Mexican peasants are protesting the soon to be killing of three random people by the evil Don Rafael Montero.
+(4) Don Rafael Montero (Stuart Wilson) the corrupt governor of the region and his advisor Don Luiz (Tony Amendola).
+(5) Zorro - a.k.a.
 Don Diego de la Vega - surprises the two brothers.

-Sourced from the original 35mm camera negative (2.39:1 aspect ratio) the 4K scan is top-notch with HDR10 toning that’s controlled from highlights during bright daylight scenes to deep blacks during night scenes and dark interiors.
-The colors are natural from facial toning to the warm palette.
-The only issue we found was a slight flicker in the darkest areas of the frame with the wide shots inside Don Diego’s training cave.
-You can also see it selecting frame-by-frame via the remote.
-It's most obvious on the 4K disc and lesser on 4K digital via Movies Anywhere.
-On YouTube 4K where they've zapped most of the natural film grain, the flicker isn't noticeable and the same with the enclosed Blu-ray which is the same 2009 disc without 4K mastering.
+Sourced from the original 35mm camera negative (2.39:1 aspect ratio) captured by cinematographer Phil Meheux (“GoldenEye,” “Casino Royale”) the 4K scan is top-notch with its standard HDR10 and new Dolby Vision grading controlling the highlights during bright daylight scenes to deep blacks during night scenes and dark interiors.
+The colors are natural from facial toning in a warm palette.
+The only issue we found was a slight flicker in the darkest areas of the frame in wide shots inside Don Diego’s training cave.
+You can also see it by selecting frame-by-frame via the remote.
+The Blu-ray is not sourced from the 4K master, and os only worth watching for the bonus features.

 (1-3) Don Rafael returns to California with Elena (Catherine Zeta-Jones) who's now a beautiful woman.
 (4) Escaped prisoner Don Diego spots his daughter Elena.

 Banderas remembers watching the adventures of Zorro on Saturday afternoons on the national channel in Spain, and afterward play-acting scenes with his brother.
 After nearly 40 productions from around the globe, Banderas would be the first Spanish actor to play Zorro.
-“It gave me a lot of good feeling just to be part of the movie,” he said.
+“It gave me a lot of good feelings just to be part of the movie,” he said.

 — Bill Kelley III, High-Def Watch producer